openworm/openworm.ai/processed/markdown/wormatlas/Introduction.md

 differentiation of cells occurs without many additional cell divisions, and the embryo elongates threefold and takes form as an animal with fully differentiated tissues and organs.
-Morphogenesis starts with the lima bean stage.
+Morphogenesis starts with the ï¿½lima beanï¿½ stage.
 The first muscle twitches are observed at 430 min after the first cell cleavage (between 1.5- and 2-fold stages) (<a href="#IntroFIG7">IntroFIG 7</a>).
  Sexual dimorphism becomes visible for the first time at 510 minutes when the cephalic companion neurons (CEMs) die in the hermaphrodite, and